 Capital Public Radio reported on the Black Child Legacy Campaign's Loving Brown Babies project and web page where African-American families share their stories about parenting, their hardships and their successes in hopes of helping other families.
 See the story on the Capital Public Radio web site.

 A 12-year-old Sacramento youth who saved his younger sister from gunfire last April in Del Paso Heights was honored at the first game of the Kings and Queens Rise Co-Ed Basketball League.
 See the story on KCRA-3.

 Youth from the eight Black Child Legacy Campaign neighborhoods came together at Encina High School in Sacramento on June 9 for a jamboree to tip-off the Kings and Queens Rise Co-Ed Basketball League.
 A partnership of the Black Child Legacy Campaign, the Build.Black.
 Coalition and the Sacramento Kings, the league seeks to interrupt violence by providing an opportunity for young people to engage in intercommunity sports, while providing a caring and positive environment with community building, sportsmanship and resources for health and safety.
-Weekly practices provide a fun and safe environment for young athletes to learn fundamental basketball, as well as a variety of topics from mental health to conflict resolution to responsible social media use.
-Two co-ed teams represent each of the eight Sacramento neighborhoods.
 The eight-week season includes weekly tournaments hosted in a different neighborhood each Saturday, and will culminate in a day-long tournament on July 28 at Golden 1 Center.